 - Salaried advocates never fall short on money and also get governmental privileges in the form of pensions and insurances.

-- Advocates get to travel a lot due to the demand of their profession.
+- Advocate gets to travel a lot due to the demand of his profession.

 - They are required to be generous to poor people who are victims of regular exploitation but don’t have enough money to buy justice.